North Korea flexes its muscles with new ICBM ahead of US election

 “But if any forces infringe upon the security of our state and try to use military force against us, I will enlist all our most powerful offensive strength in advance to punish them,” he added.

-The display of military might, which came less than a month before the U.S. presidential election, showed that North Korea remains a nuclear threat while stopping short of triggering a response from President Donald Trump, experts said.
+Show of force The display of military might, which came less than a month before the U.S. presidential election, showed that North Korea remains a nuclear threat while stopping short of triggering a response from President Donald Trump, experts said.

 “Pyongyang displayed a tremendous number of military systems, most notably a new ICBM.
 However, Kim Jong Un’s speech was not threatening to the United States,” said Bruce Klingner, a former CIA Korea deputy chief now at the Heritage Foundation.